MovByte/aero/aero.sh/src/content/docs/Docs/Dev Docs/request-interception.md

 # HTTP

 Interception proxies primarily intercept HTTP requests through a service worker, where the request is modified and eventually sent using a [bare client](https://github.com/tomphttp/bare-client).
-The response will be rewrote and cache will be emulated.
-This prevents the need to hook into code that previously needed to be rewrote to redirect requests saving time and resources.
+The response will be rewritten and cache will be emulated.
+This prevents the need to hook into code that previously needed to be rewritten to redirect requests saving time and resources.

-## How the response is rewrote (in psuedocode)
+## How the response is rewritten (in psuedocode)

 If

 - the request is to navigate to a website (to HTML, XHTML, or XML with XSLT transforms), the sandbox injects aero's sandboxing library
 - the request is to a JS file, it is jailed (NOTE: the file link is missing)
-- the request is to a cache manifest, the paths are rewrote with the html src rewriter being reused.
+- the request is to a cache manifest, the paths are rewritten with the html src rewriter being reused.
 That is why it is seperate from rules.ts, where most of the attribute rewriters are stored

 ## Emulation required